TechnicalPursuit/TIBET/README.md

 #### Install Node.js

 TIBET relies on Node.js and npm for command line tooling and integration of today's best JavaScript modules.
-To install TIBET properly first make sure you have a recent version of Node.js.
+To install TIBET make sure you have a recent version of Node.js.

 **We strongly recommend you use the Node Version Manager (`nvm`)** to manage